 1. No One Drinks Mint Juleps in the South These Days

-The exception: around the Kentucky Derby, of course.
+The exception: during the Kentucky Derby.
 Over the course of two days at Churchill Downs, Moss estimates, more than 120,000 Mint Juleps are served, “which I suspect exceeds the total number of Juleps served anywhere else in the South during the entire rest of the year.”

 That was sometime around 1830, when ice still was hard to procure, often transported from Boston or other Northern climes and protected in icehouses.
 The drink was made like an ordinary Julep, one visitor to West Virginia reported, except the glass was “well filled with a quantity of ice chopped in small pieces, which is then put in shape of a fillet around the outside of the tumbler.”

 5. Mint Juleps Weren’t Served on the Verandas of Big Plantation Houses Out in the Country

 Scratch your Scarlett O’Hara fantasies.
 “The Mint Julep was a city concoction, one of the fancy drinks associated with the great hotel bars of Southern cities,” such as the Ballard House hotel in Richmond and the Saint Charles Hotel in New Orleans, Moss asserts.
 “The Mint Julep is closely associated with Kentucky today, but before the Civil War, it was a city slicker’s drink, not something you found in the rolling horse country of the Bluegrass State.”

 6. The Drink Was First Mentioned in Print in 1803

 According to John Davis’ 1803 book “Travels of Four and a Half Years in the United States of America,” a mint julep was said to be a “dram of spirituous liquor that has mint steeped in it, taken by Virginians of a morning.”